-Over the past years, Mateusz has received important musical impulses from his mentor, the world-famous conductor Marek Janowski, for whom he worked by personal request also as assistant with the Berlin Radio-Symphony Orchestra, the Dresden Philharmonic and the Frankfurt Radio Symphony Orchestra.
-By sharing his varied experiences, Maestro Janowski has profoundly influenced the artistic development of the aspiring conductor in the spirit of the old German conducting school.
+Over the past years, Mateusz has received important musical impulses from his mentor Marek Janowski, for whom he worked by personal request also as assistant with the Berlin Radio Symphony Orchestra, the Dresden Philharmonic and the Frankfurt Radio Symphony Orchestra.
+By sharing his varied experiences, Maestro Janowski has profoundly influenced the artistic development of the aspiring young conductor in the spirit of the traditional German conducting school.

 Born in Germany, Mateusz grew up in Dresden.
 During his early training, he studied the piano at the Hochschule für Musik, Theater und Medien in Hanover with Professor Arie Vardi, one of the most distinguished musical pedagogues of the world and permanent conductor of the Israel Philharmonic Orchestra.
 As an accomplished concert pianist Mateusz performed in more than 25 countries around the world.
 He released several CD recordings and collaborated with some of the finest European orchestras in major music venues like the Berlin Philharmonic.

-Engagements as guest conductor have taken Mateusz to numerous countries around the world over the past years, including Germany, Great Britain, Denmark, Spain, Poland, Albania, South Korea and South Africa.
-He has worked among others with the Deutsches Kammerorchester Berlin, the Berlin Symphony Orchestra, the Nuremberg Symphony, the Jena Philharmonic, the Heidelberg Philharmonic, the Staatskapelle Schwerin, the Folkwang Kammerorchester Essen, the Warsaw Symphony and the NFM Wroclaw Philharmonic.
-Mateusz is a passionate traveller and has so far visited more than 60 countries around the globe.
-He is fluent in German, Polish, English, French and Russian.
+Engagements as guest conductor have taken Mateusz to numerous countries around the world over the past years, including Germany, Denmark, Spain, Poland, Albania, South Korea and South Africa.
+He has worked among others with the London Mozart Players, the Deutsches Kammerorchester Berlin, the Nuremberg Symphony, the Jena Philharmonic, the Carl Nielsen Academy Orchestra, the Aalborg Symphony Orchestra, the Aarhus Symphony Orchestra, the Odense Symphony Orchestra and the NFM Wroclaw Philharmonic.